“Humbling women seems to me a chief pastime of poets. As if there can be no story unless we crawl and weep.”

 Would it be of any surprise to anyone that I enjoyed this book immensely?
 I’ve been the biggest advocate of Madeline Miller ever since I discovered The Song of Achilles, and my great regard for her has not diminished in the slightest: Circe is a goddess’ tale of timeless resilience, and I found it an incredibly impressive endeavor.

 Because to start, Circe is an inherently feminist tale, and the author does a terrific job putting you into the shoes (ahem, sandals!) of a goddess.
-There are highly feminist notes tackled here such as motherhood, violence against women, and the means of a woman to survive in a man-dominated world, and it was most empowering to see how flawed yet complex the women of this narrative were (such as Circe, Penelope, and Pasiphae).
+There are themes of motherhood, violence against women, and the means of a woman to survive in a man-dominated world, and it was most empowering to see how flawed yet complex the women of this narrative were (such as Circe, Penelope, and Pasiphae).

-Furthermore, how does one bring a sense of time or humanity to a goddess’ life?
-The plight of Circe easily could’ve felt irrelevant to the reader as she is an immortal being who is impervious to mortal harms, yet the author imbues this character with many colors of human emotions that we can relate to such as fear, longing, and loneliness, and that truly absorbed me into Circe’s impasse of feeling cursed by her eternal life.
+Furthermore, how does one bring a sense of time or humanity into a goddess’ life?
+The plight of Circe easily could’ve felt irrelevant to the reader as she is an immortal being who is impervious to mortal harms, yet the author imbues this character with colors of human emotions that we can relate to such as fear, longing, and loneliness, and that truly absorbed me into Circe’s impasse of feeling cursed by her eternal life.

 As for my favorite part of this book, it would be by far Circe’s visit to her sister’s kingdom.
-It is there that not only do we see a very stirring exchange between Circe and her sister, but Circe meets a certain somebody who for the first time brings a sense of love and hope to this book; it was in such scenes that I felt such terrible joy and sadness that I was moved to tears, and even now it remains burned into my mind.
+It is there that not only do we see a very stirring exchange between Circe and her sister, but Circe meets a certain somebody who for the first time brings a sense of love and hope to this book, and it was in such scenes that I felt such terrible joy and sadness that I was moved to tears, and even now remains burned into my mind.

 “You threw me to the crows, but it turns out I prefer them to you.”